-The fair value of the REIT's IP Portfolio as at March 31, 2024 was \$400,862 (€274,339), a decrease compared to \$412,967 (EUR€282,387) as at December 31, 2023, mostly attributable to the \$14,320 change in fair value of the Arcueil property, to reflect the It present offer for the redevelopment and the current market assumptions on this asset.
+The fair value of the REIT's IP Portfolio as at June 30, 2024 was \$357,218 (€243,767), a decrease compared to \$412,967 (€282,387) as at December 31, 2023, mostly attributable to changes in fair values of the Arcueil property (\$14,320) to reflect the present offer for the redevelopment and of the Trio property (\$9,818) to adjust to current market and lease renewal assumptions on this asset.
+In addition, the \$25,845 fair value of the Sablière property was classified on a separate line "Asset Held for Sale" on the balance sheet in accordance with the plans to sell the property.

 Management uses the Direct Capitalization Method ("DCM") to determine the fair value of all the REIT's properties in France, Germany and now Spain (previously, a discounted cash flow ("DCF") method was used for the Spanish property).
-The values are supported by external appraisals of the total portfolio as at December 31, 2023, performed in conformity with the requirements of the Royal Institution of Chartered Surveyors Standards, and for the French properties, in conformity with the Charte de l'expertise immobilière, as well as European Valuation Standards of TEGoVA (the European Group of Valuers' Association) and IFRS 13 Fair Value Measurement.
-As at March 31, 2024, these appraisals have been reviewed by management to consider changes that occurred during the quarter and that could have a significant impact on valuation of the property.
-For this reason, following the approval of the offer for the Arcueil redevelopment, the appraised value was adjusted.
+The values are supported by external appraisals of the total portfolio as at June 30, 2024, performed in conformity with the requirements of the Royal Institution of Chartered Surveyors Standards, and for the French properties, in conformity with the Charte de l'expertise immobiliere, as well as European Valuation Standards of TEGoVA (the European Group of Valuers' Association) and IFRS 13 Fair Value Measurement.